The Filipino Artists Reclaiming ‘Tsismosa’

 “We’ve been here for a long time.
 Why don’t we know about that?” asks Santos-Gaerlan.
 “And I think it’s because we wanted to assimilate.
 I think it’s because we wanted to kind of camouflage or morph into the American identity when we didn’t stand in our light of being Filipino.”

-Santos-Gaerlan’s contribution to the show is a print called No History, No Self, which juxtaposes oil painting, with reimagined images of women that look like her.
+Among Santos-Gaerlan’s contributions to the show is a print called No History, No Self, along with oil paintings that show reimagined images of women that look like her.

 When she was told her work was reminiscent of Gauguin she said, “yeah, but that was a white man who went to Tahiti and painted all these women.
 And this is a complete different transformation.
 This is coming from my perspective, it’s coming from my gaze.”